Heiss/VRP/README.md

 # VRP

-In the csv file, you find the current version of all waypoints in the corresponding area.
+In the csv file, you find the current version of all waypoints (visual report points - vrp) in the corresponding area.

 | country | filename | credits|
 |-----|----|---|